If you want to understand how to move photos to another folder in Lightroom, you’ve come to the right place.

 How to Move Photos to Another Folder in Lightroom

-Do Not Move Images and Folders Outside of Lightroom
+1. How to Move Images and Folders Inside of Lightroom

 Go to the Lightroom Library Module and access the Folders Panel on the left side.
 This panel is a mini file browser that is built into Lightroom.
 When you move files and folders inside the Folders Panel, Lightroom has no problem tracking all the changes and updating the Catalog.